justicedemocrats/new-site/src/pages/landing/index.md

     header: A Platform for America
     htmlContent: >-
       The Democratic Party needs to fight FOR something.
-Progressive policies like Medicare For All, free public college, and marijuana legalization and are popular with voters.
+Progressive policies like Medicare For All, free public college, and marijuana legalization are popular with voters.
 It's time to fight for them.
     moreButtonText: Read The Report
     moreButtonUrl: 'https://www.futureoftheparty.com'
     subheader: 'A bold, progressive vision — policies to transform America.'